-In cases of dangerous driving causing bodily harm or death, the crown must demonstrate that injury or death resulted from the dangerous driving itself.
-The crown only has to prove that the dangerous driving was a significant contributing cause to the injury or death of the victim.
-The court will not consider whether you intended the accident or not in deciding your guilt.
+In cases of dangerous driving causing bodily harm or death, the Crown must demonstrate that injury or death resulted from the dangerous driving itself.
+The Crown only has to prove that the dangerous driving was a significant contributing cause to the injury or death of the victim.
+The Crown does not need to prove that you intended to drive dangerously.

 If you are charged with the offence of dangerous driving, you should consult with a lawyer.